tsaishien-chen/SPAN/README.md

 ### Visualize
 After training and implementation process, the code will automatically visualize generated masks as above. </br>
-Or, you can uncomment the `visualize` function in `main.py` and can independently visualize the mask after generated in each step.
+Or, you can uncomment the `visualize` function in `main.py` and can independently visualize the masks after generated in each step.

 ## Contact
 [Tsai-Shien Chen](https://tsaishien-chen.github.io/), [Media IC and System Lab](http://media.ee.ntu.edu.tw/), [National Taiwan University](https://www.ntu.edu.tw/english/index.html) </br>